 Imagine a Scotland where nature is reawakened.
 Where the lost tapestry of Scots pine, rowan, birch, oak, aspen, alder and hazel that once draped itself across our hillsides is stitched back together.
 Where our land and seascapes teem once again with wildlife.
 Where nature-based enterprises support thriving communities.
 Where human connections to the natural world are strengthened in villages and cities.
 Where land and sea, people and wildlife, businesses and culture flourish together.

 Rewilding in Scotland is part of a growing worldwide movement that seeks to bring about the large-scale restoration of ecosystems on land and at sea.
 This means thinking differently, thinking beyond our network of nature reserves: thinking about the Big Picture.

-Our retreats visit inspiring rewilding projects where we’ll hear first-hand from the experts on the ground.
-Along the way, we’ll visit amazing primeval forests, dramatic glens and sparkling highland lochs in search of ospreys, eagles, red squirrels, pine martens, beavers and otters.
+During this retreat, we will visit inspiring rewilding projects where we’ll hear first-hand from the experts on the ground.
+Along the way, we will visit amazing primeval forests, dramatic glens and sparkling Highland lochs in search of ospreys, eagles, red squirrels, pine martens, beavers and otters.

 What our guests think

 "The whole week was an incredible experience and I enjoyed everything about it.
 It was well planned and organised.”